jotaki/textmsgr/README.md

 * Simple twilio application text messanging
 * Requires setting webhook in twilio console to the appropriate URL. ```http://host.com/incoming_text```
 * Configure appropriate settings in .env (See dotenv-example for example)
+* You can use ngrok to connect to the local rails server from the twilio console.

 ## Setup